Haufe-Lexware/docker-style-guide/installing_docker.md

 Later you will be working with Docker environments and Docker services

-**Attention:** If you are running on Windows, it helps to download a git client and then to install so you can run Linux commands in Powershell or DOS prompt.
+**Achtung:** If you are running on Windows, it helps to download a git client and then to install so you can run Linux commands in Powershell or DOS prompt.
 If your CI-pipeline includes Git this makes sense anyway.
 Also you need the Linux shell to be able to run more powerful commands that you can't run in a Windows shell - [like removing all containers or all images](https://techoverflow.net/blog/2013/10/22/docker-remove-all-images-and-containers/).
 Docker is making this easier with commands like prune but you still get more power with Linux.

 ## Using Docker inside the Haufe Network